davidjahn/pcc-learning-name/pcc-hello-world-example/README.md

 ## Annotations

-Spring Boot implements annotations that make the implementation of the look-aside cache easy.
+Spring Boot implements annotations that make it easy to implement the look-aside cache.
 Here are brief descriptions of some of these annotations:

-- `@SpringBootApplication` - Helps the developer not make more configuration than might be required to run this application as a JAR in the container.
+- `@SpringBootApplication` - Helps the developer to avoid configuring more than is required to run this application as a JAR in the container.

 - `@Cacheable` - Helps the developer indicate that the return value from the `sayHelloWorld()` method